NC weather: Winter Weather Advisory issued; up to an inch of snow accumulation possible Thursday morning

 The advisory is for the northern half of our viewing area from Midnight thru 8 a.m. on Thursday where a coating of snow to an inch or more is possible.
 The advisory includes the Triangle counties along with areas north, bordering I-85 and I-95.

-The @NWSRaleigh just issued a Winter Weather Advisory for the northern half of our viewing area from Midnight thru 8am on Thursday.
-A coating to an 1+ is possible as rain changes to snow overnight. #ncwx pic.twitter.com/Kl7KXyXxD5— 𝘿𝙤𝙣 𝙎𝙘𝙝𝙬𝙚𝙣𝙣𝙚𝙠𝙚𝙧 (@BigweatherABC11) January 27, 2021
+The @NWSWakefieldVA has issued a WWA for Northhampton and Mecklenburg counties.
+The northern half of our viewing area could see snow tonight between Midnight and 8am. #ncwx #vawx pic.twitter.com/vHx0uD4h0Y— 𝘿𝙤𝙣 𝙎𝙘𝙝𝙬𝙚𝙣𝙣𝙚𝙠𝙚𝙧 (@BigweatherABC11) January 27, 2021

-ABC11 meteorologist Don 'Big Weather' Schwenneker expects us to see rain return Wednesday afternoon with temperatures in the 50s.
-Rain will change to snow overnight.
+ABC11 Meteorologist Don 'Big Weather' Schwenneker expects us to see rain return Wednesday afternoon with temperatures in the 50s.
+Rain will then change to snow overnight.
 A coating to an inch is possible, mainly on grassy areas from the Triangle northward.
-The best time for snow will likely be between midnight and 6 a.m. as the rain meets with colder air.
+The best time for snow will likely be between midnight and 6 a.m. as the rain meshes with colder air.

 Don said the first snowflakes to fall will melt as ground temperatures will be in the 40s early on.
+The best place to be to see snow is north of Highway 64.
 The sandhills region will likely see less accumulation, from flurries to a half-inch.
+A stray spot or two could see as much as two inches.

 On Thursday, the impact won't stick around long, as temperatures will climb into the 40s after sunrise and clouds move out.
 It'll stay sunny and windy with wind chills in the 30s for most of the day.